 Given this example and the ability to get the most risk reduction from the smallest flow, Exide proposes and commits to the installation of an RTO on the exhaust of its Reverberatory Furnace Feed Dryer.
 Assuming a nominal 90% expected destruction efficiency, this would reduce facility risk at the MEIW by 1.4 in a million.
 Order of magnitude estimated capital cost for this unit is \$1 million.
-Exide expects to be able to have this unit installed by September 1, 2014, contingent upon AQMD permitting, procurement, and installation.
+Exide expects to be able to have this unit installed in the first quarter of 2015, contingent upon AQMD permitting, procurement, and installation.